jedie/pysmartmeter/README.md

 ~/pysmartmeter$ sudo ./cli.py setup-systemd-service
 ```
 This will create a systemd service that automaticly starts on every boot.

+Note: Before you start the systemd service, check if everything works correctly with `./cli.py dump` and `./cli.py publish-loop`
+Otherwise you may start a services that will just deal wie gabage (e.g.: your energy meters speaks no OBIS text protocol) and restarts on and on again ;)

 Check if service is running:
 ```bash